Whether you're growing your first beard or you've been bearded for decades, we have ALL made beard grooming mistakes, and boy are they painful!

 You need to avoid cheap plastic combs at all costs and here’s why.
 Plastic combs are made in giant molds where the plastic is poured into the mold, then dries and hardens.
-They are then snapped out of the mold leaving jagged imperfections along the teeth of the comb.
+They are then snapped out of the mold leaving jagged imperfections in the teeth of the comb.

 Although some are hard to notice, these tiny imperfections actually can rip and cause damage to your beard hairs.
-In addition, the plastic actually causes static as you comb through you r beard and will cause your beard to frizz out making it much more unruly than it should be.
+In addition, the plastic actually causes static as you comb through your beard and will cause your beard to frizz out making it much more unruly than it should be.

 8. Avoid Bar Soaps / Body Washes

 If you are washing your beard with the same soap as your body, STOP now!
-Those soaps were designed to wash the dirt away from a hard days work (or play) and they are much too harsh for your beard and your face.
+Those soaps were designed to wash the dirt away from a hard days work (or play), and they are much too harsh for your beard and your face.

 The skin on your face is VERY different than the skin on your body.
 It is much thinner and can be damaged easily.
-Using a bar soap, body wash and even regular shampoo on your bead will dry out your skin causing itch, irritation and unhealthy, slower beard growth.
+Using a bar soap, body wash and even regular shampoo on your bead will dry out your skin causing itch, irritation, and unhealthy, slower beard growth.

-If you don’t have a beard wash, the best alternative will be a regular shampoo but we suggest you only wash once a week to cause as little damage as possible and replenish the moisture with a beard oil and butter.
+If you don’t have a beard wash, the best alternative will be a regular shampoo but we suggest you only wash once a week to cause as little damage as possible and replenish the moisture with beard oil and beard butter.

 9. Stop Smoking

 Smoking has been proven to damage hair follicles and stunt hair growth.
-This means that smokers are way more likely to have patches, thin spots and slow, unhealthy beard growth.
+This means that smokers are way more likely to have patches, thin spots, and slow, unhealthy beard growth.

 10. Compare Your Beard to Everyone Else

-One of the worst things you can do as a beardsman is constantly compare your beard to everyone else.
+One of the worst things you can do as a Beardsman is constantly compare your beard to everyone else.
 Beard envy is a real thing, but it shouldn’t be something that you let affect your confidence in yourself.

 There will ALWAYS be “that guy” with a bigger, fuller beard.
 But even that guy has things he doesn’t like about his beard.
 You have a unique beard to you which is different from everyone else, and that’s one of the greatest things about having a beard!